-Counselors Who Help Emotional Abuse Victims in Alexandria, VA—Therapy for Safety and Healing
+Counselors Who Help Emotional Abuse Victims in Alexandria, VA (Franconia)—Therapy for Safety and Healing

 How many people were told, as children, “sticks and stone may break my bones, but words will never hurt me.”
 Even young kids understand that this nursery rhyme offers no comfort because it does not ring true to life.
 Word can deeply scar a person’s spirit.
 When words are used to manipulate people’s feelings and control them, they may be emotional abuse.

 Many kinds of relationships can be emotionally abusive: among spouses, from parent to child, within a religious community, between friends, and more.
 Healthy relationships promote each individual’s freedom to think, feel, and act independently, but emotional abuse is the exact opposite: one person uses feelings to dominate another person.

 Emotional abuse may not bleed, leave a bruise, or scar, but its harm is just as real.
 Advocate Aisha Mirza describes how “It is not the bruises on the body that hurt.
 It is the wounds of the heart and the scars on the mind.”
 If your heart and mind have been wounded, you are not alone.
 Many victims of emotional abuse have turned to mental health professionals to find safety and healing from emotional abuse.

 The counselors at Thriveworks Alexandria, VA (Franconia) see and understand the wounds to people’s spirit, and we have helped many victims recover from emotional abuse.

 Every relationship will with have tiffs and disagreements at times, and when these are done with respect, they are signs of a healthy and secure connection.
 However, people who abuse emotionally denigrate, agitates, and control.

 Emotional abuse can be defined as the systematic use of feelings to gain control over another person.
 However, illustrating instances of emotional abuse may be more clear.
 The following are examples of emotional abuse: